civboot/civboot/blog/0007-fngi-intro.md

 directly alter the type system using syn functions (aka macros) -- we'll get to that.

-Types include structs and enums (rust Sum types).
-Structs are exactly like C
-structs: they let you package a set of named types such as integers or other structs.
+Types include structs and enums.
+Structs are exactly like C structs: they let you package a set of named types such as integers or other structs into your own type.
 Enums are like Rust enums: they are a value which contains exactly one of some set of types.

 ```
 struct MyStruct [ a: U4;  b: U2;  c: &MyStruct ]